h4rrydog/zilliGame/README.md

-ujingaGame
+ZilliGame
 ==========

 Open source physical card game.
-Ujinga is the ridiculous activity cards game where you act silly and make your friends do stupid things.
+Zilli is the ridiculous activity cards game where you act silly and make your friends do stupid things.